FabienGabel

 About Fabien

-Chief Conductor: Tonkünstler-Orchester
+Chief Conductor: Tonkünstler-Orchester Niederösterreich

-Fabien Gabel is Chief Conductor of the Tonkünstler-Orchester, starting from the 2025/2026 season.
-He has established an international career of the highest calibre, appearing with orchestras such as Orchestre de Paris, Orchestre Philharmonique de Radio France, Orchestre National de France, London Philharmonic, Chicago Symphony Orchestra, NDR Elbphilharmonie Orchester, The Cleveland Orchestra, Royal Stockholm Philharmonic Orchestra, Orchestre symphonique de Montréal, Seoul Philharmonic and Melbourne Symphony Orchestra.
+The 2025/2026 season marks Fabien Gabel’s first as Chief Conductor of the Tonkünstler-Orchester, Niederösterreich.
+He has established an international career of the highest calibre, appearing with orchestras such as Orchestre de Paris, London Philharmonic, Chicago Symphony Orchestra, NDR Elbphilharmonie Orchester, The Cleveland Orchestra, Royal Stockholm Philharmonic Orchestra, Orchestre symphonique de Montréal, Seoul Philharmonic and Melbourne Symphony Orchestra.
+Praised for his dynamic style and sensitive approach to the score, he is best known for his eclectic choice of repertoire, ranging from core symphonic works to new music to championing lesser-known composers of the 19th and the 20th century.

 Download programme biography